Home » Dessert » Cakes and Baking » How to Make Vanilla Extract

 jars and bottles of vanilla

 Have you made and enjoyed this recipe?
-I’d love if you’d be kind enough to rate and review it via the stars in the recipe card, or leave a comment below!
-Ratings and reviews help other readers to find and know whether one of my recipes will suit them.
+I’d love if you’d be kind enough to rate and review it via the stars in the recipe card, and leave a comment below!
+Ratings and reviews help other readers to find and understand my recipes from a reader’s perspective.

 vodka being poured into a jar of vanilla beans

-4.34 from 9 votes
+4.30 from 10 votes

 Sous Vide Vanilla Extract